GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.17.5 =
+* Added: Shortcut to create a View for an existing form

 = 1.17.4 on September 7, 2016 =

 * Added: Support for editing [Gravity Perks Unique ID](https://gravitywiz.com/documentation/gp-unique-id/) fields